Tricorder: Toys and replicas

 The first mass-produced tricorder replica was featured in AMT's Star Trek Exploration Set in 1974, followed shortly thereafter by a palm-sized version in Remco's 1975 Star Trek Utility Belt which was sized and marketed to young children in hopes of taking advantage of Star Trek: The Animated Series that was on TV at that time.

 The first life-sized tricorder was produced by Mego Corporation in 1976 and was actually a cassette tape player made to look like a tricorder.
 In the 1990s, Star Trek replicas were mass-produced by Playmates, Playing Mantis, and Master Replicas, making commercially produced replicas affordable to the average fan for the first time.
 In the 2000s, Art Asylum and later Diamond Select produced prop replicas of the original tricorder.

+In April 2025, The Wand Company Ltd. released a working replica of the tricorder, featuring a working LCD screen, authentic sounds and controls, and numerous immersive features.
+Based on Wah Chang's original design drawing of the tricorder indicating interchangeable discs for data or expanded functions, the replica has removeable discs that put the tricorder into multiple functions like Logs, Archive, Audio sensor, Radiation sensor, Orientation (compass), or Status.
+The Logs section includes "Captain's Log" entries from every episode of the entire original series.
+The Archive includes recreations of the two conflicting newspapers showing Edith Keeler's fractured timeline in "The City on the Edge of Forever."
+It also includes stills of Wah Chang's Balok mannequin and Romulan stealth Bird of Prey vessel created for the series.
+The replica includes spacers for the bottom compartment that can hold an accurate medical scanner replica.